Alfresco/docs-alfresco/content-services/latest/config/repository.md

 * You've already set up Content Service with Tomcat 8.5, running HTTP on port 8080.
   * Follow the steps in [Install using distribution zip]({% link content-services/latest/install/zip/index.md %}) if you haven't already done so.
-* You may have already setup HTTPS on port 8443 for Content Service to communicate with Alfresco Search Services.
+* You may have already setup HTTPS on port 8443 for Content Service to communicate with [Alfresco Search Services]({% link search-services/latest/index.md %}).
-  * See [Install and configure Alfresco Search Services](https://docs.alfresco.com/search-enterprise/concepts/solr-install-config.html)(#LINK) to learn more about the Search Services setup.
 * In our documentation, such as [Secure Sockets Layer (SSL) and the repository](#ssl-repo), port 8443 is generally provided as an example when setting up secure HTTPS connections.
 This is recommended only for use with Alfresco Search Services as it should use real client certificates, where `certificateVerification="required"`.
 For this development or test setup, we won't necessarily use client certificates, so we'll setup a separate HTTPS connector on a different port.
 You can have multiple connectors in Tomcat that use HTTPS and different ports.

 1. Copy the `alf_data/keystore` folder from the distribution zip to `<CATALINA_BASE>/alf_data/keystore`.